Oil rises on optimism about prospects for a U.S.-China deal

 Lower economic growth typically means reduced demand for commodities such as oil.

-Oil prices however were pressured by forecasts of a buildup in U.S. crude stockpiles.
+Prices were also pressured by forecasts of a buildup in U.S. crude stockpiles.
 Inventories are expected to have risen for a sixth straight week, while distillates and gasoline stocks likely fell in the week to Oct.
 18, a Reuters poll showed.

 The poll was conducted ahead of reports from the American Petroleum Institute (API), an industry group, and the Energy Information Administration (EIA), an agency of the U.S. Department of Energy.